vkum29/pov/react/practice.md

     }
   }

-- Use LifeCycle Hooks like componentWillMount to attach/bind events and componentWillUnMount to deattach events if any
+- Use LifeCycle Hooks like componentWillMount to attach/bind events and componentWillUnMount to detach events if any

 - bind this to function in constructor once this will avoid binding it every where eg